NetworkBlockDevice/nbd/doc/proto.md

     permanent storage (using fsync() or similar).

-    A client MUST NOT send a flush request unless `NBD_FLAG_SEND_FLUSH` was set in the export flags field.
+    A client MUST NOT send a flush request unless `NBD_FLAG_SEND_FLUSH` was set in the transmission flags field.

     For a flush request, *length* and *offset* are reserved, and MUST be set to all-zero.